 Jonathan shook his head.
 He wasn’t familiar with the word.

-“There were stories of men being raised from the dead by bokors—vodou priests reputed to have the God-given power to perform miracles.
+“There were stories of men being raised from the dead by bokors—Haitian vodou priests reputed to have the God-given power to perform miracles.
 Like Jesus raising Lazarus, these priests claimed to be able to raise the dead.
 There were some stories of men who, having succumbed to some sudden illness or another, were buried, only to be seen weeks later working on a farm with no recollection of their former lives.
 The word zombie was given to these resurrected men.”

 “And what does this have to do with Anthony Tidkins?”
 Jonathan asked.

 Sinews grinned.
 “Everything,” he said.
 “A number of scientists, having heard of these so-called zombies, visited Haiti to investigate.
 Most of them reported that the supposedly resurrected men hadn’t been dead at all.
 You see, the bokors were deceiving people to earn free laborers and gain fear and respect from the other villagers.
-In each case, the zombie had been poisoned with what turned out to be some compound derived mostly from some toxins found in puffer fish.
+In each case, the zombie had been poisoned with what turned out to be a compound derived mostly from some toxins found in puffer fish.
 This poison rendered the men temporarily paralyzed and gave them a death-like pallor.
 After the man was pronounced dead and buried, the fraudulent bokor would dig up the body, and the man would gradually regain consciousness, but not without damage to his mind and memory.
 These zombies were the ideal laborers, their brains slow and susceptible to suggestion.
 They had no memories of their former lives, so they believed they had no home to go back to.
 They were therefore entirely amenable to laboring on the bokor’s farm, or being sold into slavery to the profit of the bokor.
 I mentioned earlier that this is what the scientists reported in most cases.
 There was, however, one scientist who found something different.”

 “Anthony Tidkins?”
 Jonathan guessed.